matthiask/plata/README.rst

-Instead of fighting against a big and all-knowing shop system, which never does the right thing although it "only requires pushing a few configuration buttons here and there", Plata only provides simple order, product and payment models.
-Building a shop on top of Django and Plata requires programming skills -- but that's what we are here for, no?
+Instead of fighting against a big and all-knowing shop system, which never does the right thing although it "only requires pushing a few configuration buttons here and there", Plata only provides order, payment and discount models.
+Building a shop on top of Django and Plata requires programming -- but that's what we do -- programming!

 Visit these sites for more information